Rolv-Apneseth/frankfurte-rs/README.md

 with the hope of providing safe and correct bindings for the API.

 > [!NOTE]
-> While the Frankfurter API works well most of the time, there are many edge cases and the returned
+> While the Frankfurter API works well most of the time, there are some edge cases and the returned
 > errors are not exactly informative.
 If you run into any problems while using these bindings, please open
 > an issue with the details of the error encountered.